 This one sharply divided audiences on the festival circuit, but those who loved it, really loved it.
 Just glancing at reviews, the same words keep being repeated: “pretentious,” “shocking,” “disgusting,” “immoral,” “boring,” “incoherent,” “obscene,” “visionary.”
 That sounds like something worth watching to me.

-Tags: 2017, Adam Wingard, Alexander Payne, Ana Lily Amirpour, Anne Hathaway, Batman, Ben Mendelsohn, Ben Wheatley, Benedict Cumberbatch, Bill Paxton, Carla Gugino, Charlize Theron, Chris Hemsworth, christopher nolan, Christopher Smith, Cillian Murphy, Clive Owen, Colin Farrell, Danny Boyle, Denis Villeneuve, Diego Luna, doug liman, Edgar Wright, Ellen Page, Emma Watson, Eric England, Ethan Hawke, gary oldman, Gemma Arterton, Gore Verbinski, Guy Ritchie, harrison ford, Hugh Jackman, Idris Elba, J.K.
-Simmons, Jake Gyllenhaal, James Gunn, James Ponsoldt, Jeremy Renner, Joel Edgerton, John Boyega, Jordan Peele, Jovanka Vuckovic, Karyn Kusama, keanu reeves, Kiefer Sutherland, Kristen Stewart, Kristen Wiig, Larry Cohen, Lauren Ashley Carter, Liam Neeson, luc besson, Mark Ruffalo, Matt Damon, Matt Wedge, Matthew McConaughey, Michael Fassbender, Michael Shannon, Mike Flanagan, Morgan Freeman, Nicole Kidman, Nina Dobrev, Noah Segan, Olivier Assayas, Rebecca Ferguson, Rian Johnson, Ridley Scott, Rihanna, Ron Shelton, Roxanne Benjamin, Rutger Hauer, Ryan Gosling, Ryan Reynolds, Samuel L. Jackson, scott adkins, Scout Taylor-Compton, Shea Whigham, Sofia Carrillo, Sofia Coppola, St. Vincent, Stephen King, Taika Waititi, Takashi Miike, Taylor Sheridan, tom cruise, tom hanks, Tom Hardy, Tomas Alfredson, tommy lee jones, Trey Edward Shults, Tye Sheridan, vin diesel, Werner Herzog, Will Arnett, Woody Harrelson
+Tags: 2017, Adam Wingard, Alexander Payne, Ana Lily Amirpour, Anne Hathaway, Atomic Blonde, Batman, Ben Mendelsohn, Ben Wheatley, Benedict Cumberbatch, Bill Paxton, Carla Gugino, Charlize Theron, Chris Hemsworth, christopher nolan, Christopher Smith, Cillian Murphy, Clive Owen, Colin Farrell, Danny Boyle, David Lynch, Denis Villeneuve, Diego Luna, doug liman, Edgar Wright, elijah wood, Ellen Page, Emma Watson, Eric England, Ethan Hawke, Frances McDormand, gary oldman, Gemma Arterton, Gore Verbinski, Guy Ritchie, harrison ford, Harry Dean Stanton, Hugh Jackman, Idris Elba, J.K.
+Simmons, Jake Gyllenhaal, James Gunn, James Ponsoldt, Jane Levy, Jeremy Renner, Joel Edgerton, John Boyega, Jordan Peele, Jovanka Vuckovic, Karyn Kusama, keanu reeves, Kiefer Sutherland, Kristen Stewart, Kristen Wiig, Larry Cohen, Lauren Ashley Carter, Liam Neeson, luc besson, Lucas Hedges, Lucky, Macon Blair, Mark Ruffalo, Martin McDonagh, Matt Damon, Matt Wedge, Matthew McConaughey, Melanie Lynskey, Michael Fassbender, Michael Shannon, Mike Flanagan, Morgan Freeman, Nicole Kidman, Nina Dobrev, Noah Segan, Olivier Assayas, Peter Dinklage, Rebecca Ferguson, Rian Johnson, Ridley Scott, Rihanna, Ron Shelton, Roxanne Benjamin, Rutger Hauer, Ryan Gosling, Ryan Reynolds, Sam Elliot, Sam Rockwell, Samuel L. Jackson, scott adkins, Scout Taylor-Compton, Shea Whigham, Sofia Carrillo, Sofia Coppola, St. Vincent, Stephen King, Taika Waititi, Takashi Miike, Taylor Sheridan, The Hero, The Transfiguration, Three Billboards Outside Ebbing Missouri, tom cruise, tom hanks, Tom Hardy, Tomas Alfredson, tommy lee jones, Trey Edward Shults, Tye Sheridan, vin diesel, Werner Herzog, Will Arnett, Woody Harrelson